 Fire extinguishers are common fire suppression devices, but they are manual use.
 The pneumatic heat detection tube is an extinguisher with a fire detection system.
 Once the temperature reaches a certain level, it blows a small hole in the pipe, and the extinguisher foam puts out the fire.

 This is an inexpensive method and easily installed, but it’s only effective on small fires.
 It’s also small and easily transported to another location.

 4. Pressurized Gas System

 With a pressurized gas system, the gas is kept as a liquid under pressure using liquid nitrogen.
 When a fire is detected, the system releases the gas, and it has a chemical reaction with the fire to extinguish it.

 This is ideal for server rooms and other areas with high-end electronics.
 It’s compact since the gas is under pressure, and it doesn’t cause an oxygen reduction.
 It’s an effective firefighting technology.

 5. Foam Deluge Systems

 A foam deluge system is used in areas where water suppression isn’t possible such as transformers and oil tanks.
-When a fire is detected, water mixes with the foam to expand it and puts out the fire.
+When a fire is detected, water mixes with the foam to expand it and fire.

 What Suppression System Is Right for You?